Everest Cost Breakdown 2026

 Budget / Sherpa-Guided

-Essential services: permit, basic Sherpa support, oxygen allocation, group food, shared tents.
-Less personal support.
-Best for highly self-sufficient climbers with proven 8,000m+ experience.
+Essential services tier.
+Includes permit, basic Sherpa support, minimum oxygen allocation, group food, and shared tents.
+Less personal support and reduced safety margin.
+Best for highly self-sufficient climbers with proven 8,000m+ experience who can compensate for reduced infrastructure with personal capability.

 Mid-Range Guided